Nickanda/cs2620-final-project/journal.md

   - Redistribute workload when nodes fail or new nodes join
   - Adaptive batch sizing based on available resources
   - Priority-based stage assignment for critical model components

+## May 3, 2025 - Saturday
+- Ran the models to produce the Results plots below, did so on three Macbook laptops, worked also to run on the Harvard cluster